SebastianMeyer1989/NanoCore/README.md

 (examplary for prefix `NanoCore_Run_1`):

-Of Primary interest for the user should be the allele table "NanoCore_Run_1_allele_table.txt" in the "Output_NanoCore_Run_1_Tables/" folder, that shows the pairwise distances calculated on a cgMLST-like metric and the minimum-spanning-tree "NanoCore_Run_1-mst.pdf" in the "Output_NanoCore_Run_1_Stats/" folder, that shows the tree with all samples of this run calculated from the allele table.
+Of Primary interest for the user should be the allele table "NanoCore_Run_1_allele_table.txt", the minimum-spanning-tree "NanoCore_Run_1-mst.pdf" and the log file "", all saved to the folder the script was run in. that shows the pairwise distances calculated on a cgMLST-like metric and the minimum-spanning-tree "NanoCore_Run_1-mst.pdf" in the "Output_NanoCore_Run_1_Stats/" folder, that shows the tree with all samples of this run calculated from the allele table.
 Of secondary interest are probably the other pdf-files found in the "Output_NanoCore_Run_1_Stats/" folder, that show different statistics of the run as well as heatmaps of excluded genes.
 Nevertheless, for completeness here we list everything NanoCore produces:

+- Folder, NanoCore was run in:
+  - NanoCore_Run_1.log = Log file of the complete run.
+  - NanoCore_Run_1_allele_table.txt = Distance matrix on basis of alleles.
+This file was copied from the "Output_NanoCore_Run_1_Tables/" folder.
+  - NanoCore_Run_1-mst.pdf = Minimum-spanning-tree of all samples from this run.
+Dashed edge means no distance.
+This file was copied from the "Output_NanoCore_Run_1_Stats/" folder.
 - Output_NanoCore_Run_1_Minimap/[SAMPLE_ID]/
   - [SAMPLE_ID].bam = Original mapping output from the mapper minimap2.
   - [SAMPLE_ID]_new_FLAGs.bam = Correctd mapping output.